 As part of our commitment to a greener North Somerset, BNG is at the forefront of our planning system.
 We want habitats across the area to be protected for years to come.

-From 2 April 2024 BNG also applies to small sites.
+As of 2 April 2024 BNG also applies to small sites.

 BNG uses a metric created by the Department for Environment, Food and Rural Affairs (Defra).
 It measures biodiversity in units.
 This allows planners and developers to speak the same language and to create a mutual understanding in how development impacts the natural world.

 As of 2 April 2024 BNG applies to small developments.
-For more information see DEFRA's blog post.

 Local Government Association website - Biodiversity net gain frequently asked questions